Vegan Dinner Rolls

-Yes you may freeze them after the first rise and after shaping them into rolls.
+Yes you may freeze the dough balls after the first rise and after shaping them into rolls.
 Once frozen solid you can store in a plastic bag until ready to bake.
-Remove from the freezer, place inside a seasoned cast iron baking pan and allow to thaw at room temperature until approximately doubled in size.
-Bake according to recipe instructions.
+Remove from the freezer, place inside a seasoned cast iron baking pan and allow to thaw and rise at room temperature until approximately doubled in size.
+Bake according to recipe instructions below.

 - 2 cups all purpose flour

 - 3/4 cup full fat coconut milk warm

 - 3 tbsp olive oil + more for brushing